pablote3/basketball-java/accumulator/README.md

-# accumulator
+# Accumulator

+Accumulator is a set of Java applications to gather and sweeten basketball statistics.

-The accumulator project is composed of three main components:
+It is composed of three main components:

 * The [accumulator-scoreGame](id:https://github.com/pablote3/basketball-java/tree/master/accumulator/accumulator-scoreGame) application retrieves game, roster, and standings statistics for NBA games and stores in a relational database